RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-When adding structure context information to a TU, you can provide an array of strings, as a particular segment could have occurred, for example, in a heading and a footnote at the same time.
+When you add structure context information to a TU, you can provide an array of strings.
+A segment can appear in more than one context, for example, in a heading and a footnote.

-Edit a Translation Unit
+## Edit a Translation Unit
---

-TUs are often changed when the translator decides that an existing target segment of a suggested translation unit should be changed, e.g. because the translation that was previously entered is incorrect or outdated.
-In the following step you will learn how to programmatically handle cases in which the target segment of an existing TU should be replaced by a new translation.
+TUs are often changed when a translator decides that an existing target segment should be updated because the previous translation is incorrect or outdated.
+The following example shows how to replace the target segment of an existing TU with a new translation.

-Start by adding a function called ```EditTu```, which takes the TM file name and path as string parameter, and which can be called as shown below:
+Start by adding a method named `EditTu()` that takes the TM path as a string parameter.
+Call it as shown below:

 # [C#](#tab/tabid-12)
 ```cs